ayo-adeboyejo/aws-terraform/aws-s3-cloudfront-webhosting-terraform/README.md

 - Wiring **Route 53 DNS** to a CloudFront distribution using an alias A record
 - Using **`locals`** to keep resource names and origin IDs consistent across the config without repetition

-> **Note:** This is an infrastructure engineering project.
+> **Note:** This is an infrastructure as code project.
 The focus is on **cloud architecture, security configuration, and Terraform best practices** — not web development.
 The website files in `www/` exist solely to demonstrate a working deployment.

----

 ## Project Overview